hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 As an alternative, potentially safer approach to the multiple-permit acquire, you can use the `tryAcquire()` method of Semaphore.
 It tries to acquire the permits in optimistic manner and immediately returns with a `boolean` operation result.
-It also accepts an optional `timeout` argument that specifies the timeout in milliseconds to acquire the permits before giving up.
+It also accepts an optional `timeout` argument which specifies the timeout in milliseconds to acquire the permits before giving up.

 ```javascript
 // Try to acquire 2 permits